kgisl/makesite/content/blog/2020-10-05-labor-of-love.md

 <!-- title: Labor of Love -->

-"Humans are capable of hard labour only for short period of time.
-However, they are capable of labour of love over many years and years, which seems tortuous and great intensity, in the yes of the beholder."  #paradox
+"Humans are capable of sustaining hard labour only over a  short period of time.
+However, they are capable of tortuous intense labour of love indefinitely, at least in the eyes of the beholder."  #paradox

   - "They found that the oxytocin: the hormone of labor is also the hormone of love.
 It took no time for oxytocin to acquire fancy names such as “the bonding hormone,” “the cuddle hormone” and even “the love hormone.”
 And giving meaning to its new founded names, it generated the lust for money and resulted in products like “trust elixir,” an oxytocin-laced perfume being made available in many parts of the world [[http://www.verolabs.com/](http://www.verolabs.com/)]." _#irony_
   - from https://study.com/academy/lesson/adventure-learning-definition-benefits.html#:~:text=Lesson%20Summary-,Adventure%20learning%20is%20an%20approach%20to%20instructional%20design%20that%20actively,students%20reflect%20upon%20the%20experience